FEDERAL SUPERVISED RELEASE VIOLATIONSCONTACT US NOW FOR A CONSULTATION

 - Grade C – Any crime punishable by one year of imprisonment or less.

 For Grade A or B violations, you will likely face another prison term regardless if any separate criminal prosecution takes place.
 A judge may also sentence you to prison for Grade C violations, though is not required to do so.

 Discuss your situation with a Connecticut federal supervised release violations attorney today

 Too many individuals on supervised release believe that an alleged violation is not a serious matter or that their probation officer will not report a violation to the court.
 However, many individuals return to prison because of supervised release violations, even minor ones if they occur frequently enough.
 Having an experienced defense representation by an attorney who fully understands the federal criminal process is imperative in these situations.
 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.